 Our pick #4

 The Garden Route

-The Garden Route is a spectacular scenic stretch of coastline which runs between George and Port Elizabeth.
-Key ports of call along the Garden Route include Knysna, a picturesque town situated between lush forests and the shores of its peaceful lagoon, Oudtshoorn the capital of Klein Karoo, renowned for its ostriches and the nearby Cango Caves and Plettenberg Bay, with its miles of exquisite golden beaches.
-Other top spots include Wilderness National Park, a nature lovers paradise and Swellendam with its broad, oak-lined streets and historic homes.
+Home to what is considered by many to be the most beautiful stretch of scenery anywhere in the world, the Garden Route is a spectacularly scenic stretch of coastline which runs between George and Port Elizabeth.
+Key ports of call along the Garden Route include Knysna, a picturesque town situated between lush forests and the shores of its peaceful lagoon, Oudtshoorn the capital of Klein Karoo, renowned for its ostriches, and the nearby Cango Caves and Plettenberg Bay, with its miles of exquisite golden beaches.
+Other top spots include Wilderness National Park, a nature lover's paradise, and Swellendam with its broad, oak-lined streets and historic homes.